 Even Symphony Hall (widely regarded as the finest concert hall in Europe) and sister venue Town Hall also host a vibrant mix of pop, folk and jazz alongside their classical programme.

-Birmingham's thriving music scene has recently been recognised by The Independent, read it here
+Birmingham's thriving music scene was recognised by The Independent, read it here

 There’s also a network of clubs where folk and jazz are what it’s all about.
 You can catch a diverse array of live bands from rock to Motown to reggae - and check what’s on at Wolverhampton Civic Hall too.